About

 The Historic Bunce Schoolhouse

 The Bunce School was granted an Historic Designation, May 22, 1986, and also has state and county historic designation.
-It is also recognized by the National Register.
+It is also recognized by the National Register (National Register 5/22/1986, 5BL.371.)

 In the spring of 1996, the members of Hilltop Guild purchased from the Allenspark Fire Protection District, the adjoining property and buildings of the Historic Bunce Schoolhouse.
 This rejoins property that once belonged to the Kelleys.
 The use of this building is controlled by a committee, the board and membership of the Hilltop Guild.
-It is currently serving as a museum and lending library.
+It currently is a museum open periodically throughout the summer.
+Check our calendar to find times for open houses.

 Tax Exempt Status